 Creative Marketing and the Painted Forest

 Why did I include a picture of the Painted Forest on my Website?
-Where is it and what’s it got to do with marketing anyway?
+Where is it and what’s it got to do with marketing?

-In April 1994 I traveled to a peace conference in Gernika, in northern Spain.
+In April 1994 I travelled to a peace conference in Gernika, in northern Spain.
 My host was Gernika Gogoratuz, the Basque peace research institute.
-The time that I spent there, participating and learning about conflicts and peace, was to change my life.
-However, that’s not today’s subject.
-I learned that communication and miscommunication are central to understanding both marketing and conflict transformation.
+The time that I spent there, participating and learning about conflicts and peace-making, was to change my life.
+However, that’s a story for another day.
+For now, let’s focus on communication and its importance in all human interaction and relationships.
+This is why effective marketing communication is so important to building your brand.
+Indeed, it serves twin purposes, establishing customer relationships as well as communicating the availability of a product, service or idea.

 Not far from Gernika, in the province of Bizkaia, is the forest of Oma.
-There is much to admire here.
-Artist and sculptor Agustin Ibarrola has transformed the natural beauty of the forest into a living canvas.
+There is much to admire there.
+For Agustin Ibarrola , artist and sculptor, has transformed the natural beauty of the forest into a living canvas.

 Artist and sculptor Agustin Ibarrola has transformed the natural beauty of the forest into a living canvas

 It is now known as Bosque Pintado, the Painted Forest or Bosque Animado, the Animated Forest.
-Ibarrola’s anthropomorphic shapes and symbols challenge us to think more about our interaction with each tree, the forest and the natural environment.
-As the trees and forest grow, the installation will change and evolve.
+Ibarrola’s anthropomorphic shapes and symbols challenge us to think more about our interaction with each living tree.
+They help us see each tree on its own, and in relationship with others, questioning our perception of the forest and our interaction with the natural environment.
+As the trees and forest continue to grow, so the installation will change and evolve.
+It is very much, a living canvas.

-Art can be appreciated by all, yet each of us will react and interpret it differently.
+Art can be appreciated by everyone, yet each of us will react and interpret it differently.
 It is both a medium of communication and a communication message.
 Our interaction with art is based on what we see, what we feel and what we think.
-What we see is denoted and what we think is connoted.
 For what we feel and think is often stimulated by memory and association.
+Put another way, what we see is denoted and what we think is connoted.

 In early Christian times, when few people could read or write, art was used by the church to teach people the bible stories.
 At that time church and state were one and the monasteries were the universities of their times.
 Monks spent their time creating and copying books by hand.
 The Sovereign gained his or her power and legitimacy from the church.
 This is why the symbols of state and church often mirror each other and why the great masters were so often commissioned by both.